appvision-gmbh/json2typescript/README.md

 # Changelog

+* v0.9.3: It is now possible to map an JSON object to an TypeScript array, then the object keys become the array keys.
+Also, class properties can be set to optional.
+See below in the chapter "decorators" for more information.
 * v0.9.2: Added method `serializeString()`, changed `property` names and behaviour
 * v0.9.1: First version released to the public